THE WEALTH-BUILDER’S MANIFESTO

 The world describes this as a bias or a flaw.
 We define it as an Early Warning System.

-The Scratch: A loss hurting but leaving the life of the individual intact.
-In this context, fear is a Bias preventing necessary risk.
+The Scratch: A loss that hurts but leaves your ability to play the game intact.
+In this context, fear is a bias preventing necessary growth.

-The Cliff: A loss severely threatening the ability to play the game.
-In this context, fear is a Heuristic ensuring survival.
+The Cliff: A loss that threatens your survival.
+In this context, fear is a heuristic ensuring you stay in the game.

 Founder’s Example: A Sovereign founder builds a highly tuned relationship with risk.
 They identify when to invest scarce capital for growth versus when to hold it in reserve protecting the company from an absorbing barrier.